 “But it has an expiration date printed right on it,” you might say.

-There is a date printed on your package of yeast, sure, but it’s a best before date, which is entirely different from an expiration date.
-Think of a best before date to be like a manufacturer’s freshness guarantee.
+Sure, there is a date printed on your yeast package, but it’s a best-before date, which is entirely different from an expiration date.
+Think of a best-before date to be like a manufacturer’s freshness guarantee.
 An expiry date is not the same.
 It’s a warning not to consume a product because it will likely spoil soon after that date.

 Tip: If you store your yeast in the freezer, make sure to give it time to warm up before use, or give it extra time to proof before deciding it’s not fresh.
 Yeast makers like Red Star suggest giving your yeast a full hour to warm up before using.